hansen7/OcCo/readme.md

 The code of this project is released under the MIT License.

-We would like to thank and acknowledge references from the following repositories:
+We would like to thank and acknowledge referenced codes from the following repositories:

 https://github.com/wentaoyuan/pcn